developmentAC/gradeAlert/README.md

 student6_gradebook.md,studentGradeBook_Repos/gradebook_F/
 student7_gradebook.md,studentGradeBook_Repos/gradebook_G/
 ```
-Note: Ne sure to remove all spaces in the `pairings.txt` file.
+Note: Be sure to remove all spaces in the `pairings.txt` file.

 For his or her own requirements, the user is to modify this file, which is essentially a `csv` file that could be created by a spreadsheet such as [LibreOffice](https://www.libreoffice.org/) Calc.
 If the pairing file is not present when the option `-P` is invoked, then an error message will result and end the Grade-Alert execution.